Baton Rouge Public Transit History

 As for how the long line of private businesses ended up as a government-run affair, that is also pretty common.
 By the '60s and '70s, buses just weren't making a profit anymore.
 People loved their cars and the suburbs were expanding considerably.
 No bus routes could possibly compete with suburban driving.
 I guess city governments felt they had to take care of their poorer citizens, so they bought the bus companies.
 With tax-payer assistance, they were able to hobble along without going out of existence.

-Baton Rouge shares a similar history of its transit system with other cities, but I don't know if Baton Rouge now diverges with its current dismal transit funding.
-From what I've read so far, Baton Rouge is a good bit behind other comparable cities on how to properly fund and design its transit system.
-Something else I haven't researched: does any city have a private company running its transit system?
+Baton Rouge shares a similar history of its transit system with other cities, but I don't know if Baton Rouge diverges with its recent dismal transit funding.
+From what I've read so far, Baton Rouge is still a good bit behind other comparable cities on how to properly fund and design its transit system.
+The 2012 property tax certainly helps with creating a dedicated source of funding, but it still doesn't provide CATS with a budget that's large enough to support the potential of the city.

 The above time line is mostly accurate.
 I still think there are some short-lived companies that are missing, such as the Baton Rouge Electric Light and Power Company from 1889 or so until some other time.
 It's pretty hard to keep straight which are the utility companies and which are the transit companies.
 I'm also missing some sources that could tell me when some companies began, such as the Baton Rouge Bus Company.
 I just guessed on that one.